Leadership Team

-ICDD is directed by faculty from Communication Studies in collaboration with Associates and Affiliates representing scholars and practitioners from diverse disciplines, sectors, and communities of interest.
+ICDD is directed by faculty from Communication Studies in collaboration with associates representing scholars and practitioners from diverse disciplines, sectors and communities of interest.
 Many of these individuals contribute to our professional facilitation services in addition to educating others on dialogue, deliberation, and facilitation.
 ICDD Partners include local and national organizations contributing to civic discourse and democratic engagement.

 Donna Schenck-Hamlin, Community Partnerships